 The port area is just a block away from Nankinmachi.
 As we neared the port area, we passed under the huge Hamate Bypass on the Kobe waterfront which was extensively damaged during the quake of 1995.
 Its another marvel of Japanese technology.

 As we entered the Merikane park, we were surprised by the presence of large crowds of Japanese in their lovely kimonos.
-It was then we realized that we had landed there right on the day of the Bon Odori festival in Kobe.
+It was only then that we realized that we had landed there right on the day of the Bon Odori festival in Kobe.
 The Bon Odori Festival in Kobe is one of the largest in the Kansai area.
 It features live performances of Japanese traditional folk songs with Kobe’s famous night view in the background.

 Bon Odori ( 盆踊り) or simply known as the Bon dance, is a style of dancing performed during Obon, a festival lasting over a period of five days, welcoming the spirits of the dead.
 The style of the Bon dance varies from region to region.